everycure-org/matrix/docs/src/onboarding/index.md

 gs://<bucket>/kedro/data/01_raw/<source>/<version>/[nodes.tsv, edges.tsv]
 ```

-Next, our pipeline globals provides an explicit listing of the versions that should be used during pipeline run, for instance:
+Next, our pipeline globals provide an explicit listing of the versions that should be used during pipeline run, for instance:

 ```yaml
 # globals.yml